LIAAD/Text2StoryPackage/docs/source/usage.rst

 Semantic Links
 ''''''''

-Semantic links can only be extracted after the extraction of events, participants and time.
-So, the code bellow updates the example code from the extraction of events.
+Semantic links can only be extracted after the extraction of events, participants, and time.
+So, the code below updates the example code from the extraction of events.

 .. code-block:: python